Have your home tested for asbestos before a reno or demo

 What is asbestos and why is it dangerous?

-Asbestos exposure is the number one killer of workers in B.C. and was the contributing factor in 47 work-related deaths in 2018, or about 36 percent of all work-related deaths in the year.
-This animation shows how asbestos fibres damage lung tissue and cause serious disease.
+Asbestos exposure is the number one killer of workers in B.C. and was a contributing factor in 61 work-related deaths in 2022, or about 33 percent of all work-related deaths in the year.

 How do I know if I have asbestos in my home?

 It’s hard to know if you have asbestos in your home because it’s often mixed with other materials.
 However, if you are renovating or demolishing a home built before 1990, it’s likely that at least some parts of the home will contain asbestos.
 Newer homes can also have asbestos if they were built with older materials, so it’s important to hire qualified contractors that know where to look for it and how to remove it safely.